grafana/loki/docs/sources/configuration/index_docgen.md

 # The azure_storage_config block configures the connection to Azure object
 # storage backend.
-# The CLI flags prefix for this block configuration is: azure
 [azure: <azure_storage_config>]

 # The bos_storage_config block configures the connection to Baidu Object Storage
 # (BOS) object storage backend.
-# The CLI flags prefix for this block configuration is: baidubce
 [bos: <bos_storage_config>]

 # Configures storing indexes in Bigtable.
 Required fields only required when